 Approval for a new Lidl store was scrubbed from the agenda at a planning committee at zero hour, delaying a decision by at least a month.

-Plans for a new multi-storey car park in a town centre have been given the green light.
+Plans for a 100-bedroom Travelodge hotel in the centre of a Suffolk town have been given the green light.

 School chiefs have thanked parents for their understanding during the pandemic and asked that this continues heading into the new term.